domn1995/dunet/Readme.md

 > **Note**:
 > `MatchAsync()` can only be generated for namespaced unions.

-## Match on Specific Union Member
+## Specific Match

-Dunet generates specific match methods for each union member.
+Dunet generates specific match methods for each union variant.
 This is useful when unwrapping a union and you only care about transforming a single variant.
 For example:

 ```cs
 [Union]